oxiKKK/oxware/README.md

 ## Usage

 The cheat is composed out of two parts: **the loader (oxware.exe)** and **the cheat module (cheater.dll)**.
 By using the loader you can inject the cheat module to the game.
-After injecting the cheat, you can use `INSERT key to open up the menu`.
+After injecting the cheat, you can use <kbd>INSERT</kbd> key to open up the menu`.

-Both the cheat and loader have developer consoles built inside of them that you can access at any time. (inside the cheat it is the '~' key, below the escape key)
+Both the cheat and loader have developer consoles built inside of them that you can access at any time. (inside the cheat it is the <kbd>~</kbd> key, below the escape key)

 ## Cheat menu in-game